At a Glance

 - Company: Join a leading banking sector firm with a focus on innovation.

-- Benefits: Enjoy hybrid work options and potential for contract extension.
+- Benefits: Enjoy hybrid work options and the chance for contract extension.

 - Why this job: Be part of a collaborative team, mentor juniors, and tackle complex challenges.

-- Qualifications: 5+ years in Java development with strong microservices knowledge required.
+- Qualifications: 5+ years in Java development with strong microservices and Spring Boot knowledge.

 - Other info: Confidential chats available for more details; only suitable applicants will be contacted.